We work to develop effective standards and guidelines for historical archaeology with the help of trained specialists working in the field.

 In 2002 former Heritage Branch Archaeologist, Natalie Vinton, was awarded a $6,000 Travelling Fellowship in Public Sector Management.
 Her project took her to the USA to undertake a study of international best practice in the interpretation of archaeological resources.
 You can download her report on public access to archaeology in the US:

 A ruin is the fabric of a constructed and usually immovable structure, mostly above the ground which is in a transitional state between dereliction and an archaeological site .
 Ruins may have cultural significance through possession of inspirational, evocative, aesthetic and research values as well as an ability to demonstrate those values.

 In many cases, when an item's state as a ruin is a primary element of its significance, management through preservation will be justified, rather than partial or full reconstruction, and processes of controlled and recorded decay may be acceptable.

-You will need to make an application to the Heritage Council if you are going to disturb or excavate any land in NSW that is likely to contain archaeological remains.
-Download the forms from the Permits and approvals section.
+You will need to make an application to the Heritage Council of NSW if you are going to disturb or excavate any land in NSW that is likely to contain archaeological remains.
+See the Applications page.

 Selecting an excavation director

 Since 1981 the Heritage Council of NSW has provided policy and published practice guidance about how archaeological sites should be investigated and managed under Heritage Act approvals.